Secure Outlook for AI Agents

 Get Started in 3 Steps

-Install PortEden CLI and connect your Outlook account via secure Microsoft OAuth.
+Install the PortEden CLI or add the cloud MCP connector to your AI client, then connect your Outlook account via secure Microsoft OAuth.

 Set Your Rules